Universal relation between $C_{T}$ and the CFT Weyl anomaly

-In holographic Einstein gravity, where the bulk action is just the Hilbert-Einstein action plus a negative cosmological constant, the coefficients of the holographic Weyl anomaly~\cite{Henningson:1998ey,Henningson:1998gx} are all determined by a single bulk coupling: that of the critical $Q$-curvature~\cite{GrahamZworski}.
-That enforces linear relations among the various \(c_i\) and \(a\), but structurally, \(C_T\) still tracks the unique \textit{quadratic-in-}$W$ direction in the space of invariants, just as in 6d it tracks \(c_3\).
-In $8d$, Chen and Lü~\cite{Chen:2024kuw} (see also~\cite{Boulanger:2004zf,Case:2024oih}) have recently found a quadratic in Weyl invariant $I^{(8)}_{10}$ whose coefficient $c_{10}$ becomes equal to $a$ in holographic Einstein gravity.
+In holographic Einstein gravity, where the bulk action is just the Einstein--Hilbert action plus a negative cosmological constant, the coefficients of the holographic Weyl anomaly~\cite{Henningson:1998ey,Henningson:1998gx} (see also~\cite{Gover:2002ay,Jia:2021hgy,Boulanger:2025oli}) are all determined by a single bulk coupling: that of the critical $Q$-curvature~\cite{Graham2003}.
+This enforces linear relations among the various $c_i$ and $a$, but structurally, $C_T$ still tracks the unique \emph{quadratic-in-$W$} direction in the space of invariants, just as in 6d it tracks $c_3$.

+In 8d, Chen and L\"u~\cite{Chen:2024kuw} (see also refs.~\cite{Boulanger:2004zf,Case:2024oih}) have recently found a quadratic in Weyl invariant $I^{(8)}_{10}$ whose coefficient $c_{10}$ becomes equal to $a$ in holographic Einstein gravity.
 Comparing with the long-known result of Liu and Tseytlin for $C_T$~\cite{Liu:1998bu}, they obtain (in our conventions)

-\item \textbf{d$>$2, even:} In higher dimensions, the precise structure of the type-B Weyl invariants is largely unknown, but for our present purposes, we can safely focus on the term quadratic in the Weyl tensor.
+\paragraph{\boldmath $d>2$, even.} In higher dimensions, the precise structure of the type-B Weyl invariants is largely unknown, but for our present purposes, we can safely focus on the term quadratic in the Weyl tensor.
 So that, up to higher curvature terms and trivial total derivatives, we have

-where we have chosen a particular pointwise Weyl invariant $W^{(d)}_{2,1}$, recently introduced by Case et at. in \cite{Case:2024oih} that descends from the ambient $\left(\widetilde{\nabla}^2\right)^{d/2-2}\widetilde{W}^2$ in the Fefferman--Graham program.
+where we have chosen a particular point-wise Weyl invariant $W^{(d)}_{2,1}$, recently introduced by Case et al.~\cite{Case:2024oih}, which descends from the ambient $(\tilde{\nabla}^2)^{d/2-2}\tilde{W}^2$ in the Fefferman--Graham program.
 Restricted to Einstein manifolds, it enters an explicit expression for the Chern--Gauss--Bonnet formula that allows for the interchange between the Euler density and the $Q$-curvature.
-With this insight, we tune the coefficient $c$ in the anomaly to enforce the equality $c=a$ when the anomaly becomes just the critical $Q$-curvature.
+With this insight, we tune the coefficient $c$ in the anomaly to enforce the equality $c=a$ when the anomaly reduces to only the critical $Q$-curvature.

-Alternatively, we are also free to choose instead a different Weyl invariant quadratic in the Weyl tensor that naturally extends the $W^2$ and the $I_3$ from 4d and 6d, respectively (see \textit{e.g.} \cite{Bastianelli:2000hi}).
-The numerical coefficient is obtained by the expansion of the $Q$-curvature to terms quadratic in curvature (see subsection II.C below) to enforce the equality $c=a$ for the $Q$-curvature,
+Alternatively, we are also free to choose instead a different Weyl invariant quadratic in the Weyl tensor that naturally extends the $W^2$ and the $I_3$ from 4d and 6d, respectively (see, e.g., ref.~\cite{Bastianelli:2000hi}).
+The numerical coefficient is obtained by the expansion of the $Q$-curvature to terms quadratic in curvature (see subsection~\ref{sec:WeylSquared}) to enforce the equality $c=a$ for the $Q$-curvature,